Stoke-on-Trent: Football

-The city's other professional football club is Port Vale, who were formed in 1876 and play at Vale Park in the Burslem area.
+The city's other professional football club is Port Vale, which was formed in 1876; it plays at Vale Park in the Burslem area.
 Previous stadiums include the Athletic Ground in Cobridge (1886–1913) and The Old Recreation Ground in Hanley (1913–1950).
 They joined the Football League in 1892 but were forced to resign in 1907 due to financial problems, only to return in 1919.
 Their highest league position came in 1931 when they finished fifth in the Second Division.

-In 1954, while in the Third Division North, they progressed to the FA Cup semi-final when they were knocked out by First Division West Bromwich Albion at Villa Park.
+In 1954, while in the Third Division North, Port Vale progressed to the FA Cup semi-final when they were knocked out by First Division West Bromwich Albion at Villa Park.
 This remains the furthest they have progressed in the competition.
 Unlike Stoke City, their local rivals in the Potteries derby, they have never played top division football and hold the record for most years spent in the second tier without ever playing in the first.
 Individuals of note include John Rudge (who managed the club for 16 years from 1983 to 1999) and Roy Sproson (who made a club record 842 appearances for the club from 1950 until 1972 and was later their manager).

 Previous clubs from the city include Dresden United, a club which was disestablished before the city was federated; as well as amateur clubs Meir KA (1972–2010) and Norton United (1989–2015).
 Currently, the city is represented at amateur level by Eastwood Hanley (1946–1997; re-established in 2014) and Hanley Town (established 1966).

 Other sports teams

+The city has several amateur sports clubs, including: